Fellow Galveston County Voters,

 - Pantsuit Republic has the goals of: Building community through dialogue between diverse groups to promote mutual understanding.
 Organize campaigns that support progressive initiatives in Texas.
 Providing our members with resources on effective participation in the political process.
 Identify and support progressives to run for public office.

 - Justice Democrats - "We are recruiting Justice Democrats to run a unified campaign to replace every establishment politician in Congress in 2018.
 It’s time to rebuild the Democratic Party from scratch to be a party that fights for a clear progressive vision."
+Note: Justice Democrats has joined forces with Brand New Congress.

-The GCDP already works with BGTX, local leaders from Indivisible and Pantsuit Republic for the purpose of electing Democrats, and we will coordinate with other groups who have similar goals as they set up local groups.
+The GCDP already coordinates with BGTX, local leaders from Indivisible and Pantsuit Republic for the purpose of electing Democrats, and we will coordinate with other groups who have similar goals as they set up local groups.

 Moving On - As we all move forward, our actions must be about what can we do better together to dramatically alter our political and economic landscape.
 It's about recovering from recent and significant losses against the extreme right and their paymasters.
 It's about returning our government to one who's moral responsibility is to equally protect and empower all citizens.